aleredzz/run-team-es-cluster/README.md

 ## Users

-Now that the services are accessible, let's go to the dashboard and configure the users who we can use ES and Kibana:
+Now that the services are accessible, let's go to the dashboard and configure the users so we can use ES and Kibana:

 **Steps**: